Male Breast Reduction Surgery (Gynecomastia) in Canada

 Gynecomastia affects an estimated 40 to 60 percent of men.
 It may affect only one breast or both.
 Though certain drugs and medical problems have been linked with male breast over development, there is no known cause in the vast majority of cases.

-If you’re considering surgery for breast reduction, you have come to the right place.
+If you’re considering surgery for male breast reduction, you have come to the right place.

-We at La Fontaine Source De Jeunesse Cosmetic Surgery Centre offer only top notch doctors.
+We at La Fontaine Source De Jeunesse Cosmetic Surgery Centre in Toronto offers only top doctors specializing in male breast reduction.
 You are assured to have a confidential consultation where you will learn when it can help, how it’s performed, and what results you can expect with your surgery.
 Your highly experienced, certified doctor will answer any questions you may have as well as discuss the best surgery according to your situation.

 Am I the right candidate for Surgery?